freenas/freenas-docs/userguide/system.rst

 certificate was issued by the internal CA named *My Company* and the administrator has not yet sent the certificate signing request to Verisign so that it can be signed.
-Once that certificate is signed and returned by the external CA, it should be imported using the :guilabel:`Import Certificate` button so that is available as a configurable option for encrypting connections.
+Once that certificate is signed and returned by the external CA, it should be imported using :guilabel:`Import Certificate` so it is available as a configurable option for encrypting connections.